10 September 2024

 • Promotes Deep Root Growth: Plants with deep roots can access moisture from a larger soil volume.
 This deeper access helps them endure periods of drought and extreme temperatures better than shallow-rooted plants.

-• Enhances Plant Resilience: Deep roots provide greater stability and better access to nutrients, making plants more resistant to heat and cold, as well as reducing susceptibility to disease and pests.
+• Enhances Plant Resilience: Deep roots provide greater stability and better access to nutrients.
+This makes plants more resistant to heat and cold, reducing susceptibility to disease and pests.

-• Improves Overall Plant Health: Plants with deep roots are less likely to exhibit signs of dehydration, such as wilting or burnt tips, and are more capable of producing flowers and fruit.
+• Improves Overall Plant Health: Plants with deep roots are less likely to exhibit signs of dehydration, such as wilting or burnt tips.
+Additionally, they are more capable of producing flowers and fruit.

 When to deep water your landscape